cs7290/fall-2023/09-Geo.md

   * team of 3
 * 11 others

-## nces -- in-class
+## necs -- in-class

-H this will be a focus for in-class activities
+This will be a focus for in-class activities

 * [nces-access](https://observablehq.com/@class/necs-access)
 * there are a couple forks of this repo -- we'll build on those